Xenely14/zig-minhook/README.md

 ## Details
 This library is a wrap of original [MinHook](https://github.com/TsudaKageyu/minhook) library.<br>
-It's use Zig build system to statically-compile source library and uses `MinHook.h` header file to wrap library functions.<br><br>
+It's uses Zig build system to statically-compile source library and uses `MinHook.h` header file to wrap library functions.<br><br>

 > [!Important]
 > This library can be built only for `x86_64-windows-gnu` or `x86_windows-gnu`